Burke and Hare – so famous are they, that they’re known as the ‘Edinburgh Murderers’, but what parts of their story are true?

 Further statements were made a week later by both Burke and his wife, where Burke changed the details of what had happened that night saying that he and Hare had found Docherty lying dead under the straw, presumably suffocating herself where she fell asleep intoxicated, head down in the straw.

 Burke and Hare’s case was held at 10 o’clock on Christmas Eve 1828 in Parliament Square, Edinburgh before the High Court of Justiciary.

 Did they hang?

-Only William Burke hanged for the murders that he commited with William Hare between 1827 and 1828.
-William Burke was hanged in Edinburgh’s Lawnmarket 28 January 1829 in front of a crowd of over 25,000 people.
+Only William Burke was hanged for the murders that he committed with William Hare between 1827 and 1828.
+William Burke was hanged in Edinburgh’s Lawnmarket on 28th January 1829 in front of a crowd of over 25,000 people.
 William Hare was given immunity after turning King’s Evidence.
-His whereabouts after the trial remains unknown.
+His whereabouts after the trial remain unknown.